learning-zone/javascript-basics/README.md

 `this` is a JavaScript keyword which refers to the current context.
 Unlike other programming languages, JavaScript does not have block scoping(in C open/close {} curly braces refers to a block).
 JavaScript has two scopes namely, global and local scope.

-* local scope: variables declared within a function becomes local to that function
-* global scope: variable defined outside of function becomes global and all scripts and functions can access it.

 ```javascript
 function Note() {
   var self = this;